Laszlo-Lazuer/python-bootcamp-code/README.md

 3. Course Project implementations.

 Course Information:
-I am taking the following course from UDEMY: https://www.udemy.com/complete-python-bootcamp/
+I am taking the following course from udemy: https://www.udemy.com/complete-python-bootcamp/

 I highly recommend this course to anyone interested in learning Python.
 I do not